 Call for Tutorials

-This call is an invitation to scientists and professionals working in the fields of bioinformatics and computational biology to submit high quality tutorials for presentation at ISMB/ECCB 2009.
+This call is an invitation to scientists and professionals working in the fields of bioinformatics and computational biology to submit high quality tutorials for presentation at ISMB 2010.

 Tutorials should be designed as half-day (four hour) sessions, including a 30 minute break.
 Only tutorials covering a range of topics reflecting the multi-disciplinary nature of our field will be considered for acceptance.

-Tutorials take the form of presentations that may include computer demonstrations where appropriate.
-Practical sessions are not included as participants are not provided with computers at the venue.
+Tutorials take the form of presentations that may include practical components where appropriate.

 The purpose of the tutorial program is to provide participants with lectures and instruction covering either well-established or new "cutting-edge" topics, relevant to the bioinformatics field.
 It offers participants an opportunity to get an introduction to important established topics in bioinformatics, to learn about new areas of bioinformatics research, or to develop advanced skills in areas about which they are already knowledgeable.
 Tutorials serve an educational function and are expected to provide a balanced perspective on a field of research.
 They should not focus on the presenters' own research or software.
 Please note that if you wish to focus your talk on a specific software package, your proposal should be submitted to the Technology Track.
 These presentations do not fall into the Tutorial format.